johnpl-io/16-bit-cpu/README.md

 ### Explanation of design
 This processor handles instructions that are 16 bit in length.
 This was chosen to allow for flexibility in creating a RISC-based processor that was inspired by MIPS.
 The data-width of the ALU is also 16 bits in length, allowing the processor to be considered 16 bit.
 There are 8 registers in total, ```X0-X7```, which each hold 16 bits of data.
 This means that each register is represented in 3 bits.
 Opcodes are consitently 3 bit in length, no matter the instruction given to the processor.
 The processor supports three types of instruction ```R```, ```I```,  and ```J```. ``R`` contains all instructions that do not require an immediate value and deal with direct manipulation of registers.
-All instructions of the ``R`` type are ```000``` which allows for a simpler control (more details later). ```I``` type instructions handle immediate logical operations with registers but also includes loading, storing and branching which all do involve an immediate operations.
+All instructions of the ``R``-Type are ```000``` which allows for a simpler control (more details later). ```I```-Type instructions handle immediate logical operations with registers but also includes loading, storing and branching which all do involve an immediate operations.
 This was chosen as both load, store, branching and traditional immediate instructions add a register to an offset, allowing for easier decoding of instructions.  ```J``` type is reserved for a single instruction, ``Jump``, which consists of an unconditional jump to an address in instruction memory.
 The PC is 16 bits long so PC is incremented by 1 after each non branch/jump instruction.
 ### ISA

 <img width="1075" alt="ISA" src="https://user-images.githubusercontent.com/100248274/168493294-45904a36-2937-47e2-abb1-b45c064e9134.png">

-As seen above, the use of `000` for all ``R`` type instructions allows for additional instructions while still have only 3 bits of opcode availability.
+As seen above, the use of `000` for all ``R``-type instructions allows for additional instructions while still have only 3 bits of opcode availability.
 To allow for easy decoding, `R[rs]` is always bits 12-10 in an instruction as it is always an ALU operand.
 The other operand is decided by the control.
 There are 4 bits for ```function``` and 6 bits for ```immediate```.

 #### Register Name and Conventions
 | Name  | Number | Use |